prettier/prettier/commands.md

 declare function concat(docs: Doc[]): Doc;
 ```

-Combine an array into a single string.
+Combine an array into a single doc.

 ## Example